opencog/link-grammar/link-grammar/dict-atomese/README.md

   parse.
 This requires significant pipeline changes; see the todo list below.

-* Handle both Rocks and Cogserver URL's.
-Look at the URL, and use the appropriate `StorageNode`.
-(Or create a `StorageNode` dispatcher in Atomese.)

 * Expire local cache entries (given by `dict_node_lookup`) after some time frame, forcing a fresh lookup from the server.
+(Only for CogStorage!)
+(Maybe this should involve some proxy agent?
+Maybe a `ProxyStorageNode`?)

 Design Notes
 ------------